#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 Have a bath.

-I'm suggesting you put some Matey bubble bath in the bath
+I'm suggesting you put some meaty bubble bath in the bath.

-I don't have any Matei bubble bath, but I will whack whatever shower gel I've got in there.
+You know, to create some.
+I don't have any meaty bubble bath, but I will whack whatever shower gel I've got in there.

 What an attitude.